Talishar/Talishar-FE/README.md

 If you run into any trouble setting up the project please let LaustinSpayce know so we can fix it, and help make it a smoother process for future contributors.

+If you have any configuration that isn't the default for the backend, change the hostname, ports etc in the .env file.
+You can also twiddle with the .env if you want to develop the FE locally but hook up into the production backend (then you'll want to point to api.talishar.net)

 ## Optional happy fun things:

 Configure Prettier / ES Lint in your text editor of choice.